Tickets for the Panthéon of Paris. Walk Among the Greatest.

 Opening Hours

-The Pantheon is closed on January 1, May 1, and December 25.
-It also closes early at 16:00 on December 24 and December 31.
-Check the calendar before booking if your visit falls near these dates.
+The Panthéon is closed on January 1st, May 1st, and December 25th.
+It also closes early at 16:00 on December 24th and December 31st.
+Check the calendar before booking if your visit coincides with these dates.

-Most visitors spend between one and one and a half hours inside the Pantheon.
-There is no time limit once you enter, so you are free to move at your own pace through the nave, the dome area, and the crypt without feeling rushed.
+Most visitors spend between one and one and a half hours inside the Panthéon.
+There is no time limit once you enter, so you can move at your own pace through the nave, the dome area, and the crypt without feeling rushed.

 Icon: Temporary Closures